Mitch Garver Preview, Player Props: Rangers vs. Mariners

 Mitch Garver At The Plate

-- In 65.1% of his 86 games this season, Garver has picked up at least one hit.
-He's also had 19 multi-hit games.

-- He has homered in 19.8% of his games this year, and 5.6% of his plate appearances.
+- In 19.8% of his games this season, he has hit a home run, and 5.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.